rorito/django-trackstats/README.rst

   store incremental values on a daily basis (`Period.DAY`), or keep track of a rolling count for the last 7 days (`Period.WEEK`).

+  Note: In our fork, Period.WEEK only works on Postgres, should be easier to implement for all databases in Django 1.10

 Reference IDs
   Domains and metrics must be assigned unique reference IDs (of type string).
 Rationale: Having a human readable, non PK based, reference